CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - Rider’s weight limit: 110kg (243lb)

 They have Sapim CX-Ray spokes and DT Swiss 350 (or DT Swiss 240s) hubs that are widely available, so Wave wheels are the sure bet.
+They are easy to service worldwide.

 Use this Wheelsfar (Farsports) discount code CYCLISTSHUB50 at www.wheelsfar.com during checkout to get 50 USD OFF your purchase.
-Share this code via email
+Share this code via email.

 Main Features